xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

     decimator_init_audio_frame(c_ds_output, 2, buffer, audio, dcc);

 	while(1){
-		frame_audio *  current = decimator_get_next_audio_frame(c_ds_output, 2, buffer, audio, dcc);
+		frame_audio *  latest_frame = decimator_get_next_audio_frame(c_ds_output, 2, buffer, audio, dcc);

 	}

 The ``buffer`` variable is not intended to be used by the application, it is an index used by ``lib_mic_array`` for keeping track of ownership of the frame buffers.
-The pointer to the current frame, or latest frame, ``current`` is a pointer to a frame that the application is allowed to access.
-When a frame buffer is of size N is being used then in non-frame overlapping mode the user has up to N-1 frames that are possible to be accessed (one is always in the possession of the decimators).
+The pointer to the latest frame, ``latest_frame``, is a pointer to a frame that the application is allowed to access.
+When a frame buffer of size N is being used then, in non-frame overlapping, mode the user has up to N-1 frames that can be accessed (one is always in the possession of the decimators).
 In half frame overlapping mode there would be N-2 frames available to the application as two are always in the possession of the decimators.

-When a reconfigure is performed then there will be a short interval (to flush the FIR data buffers) before the audio continue.
+When a reconfigure is performed then there will be a short interval (to flush the FIR data buffers) before the audio continues.

 Overlapping frames are supported so that frequency domain algorithms can be converted back into the time domain without artifacts.
 See ``lib_dsp`` for FFT functions.